-More recently fibrations in the category of topological spaces satisfying the covering homotopy extension property with respect to cofibrations have been studied in the paper \cite{SchwanzelVogtStrongCofibrationsAndFibrationsInEnrichedCategories} of Schw{\"a}nzel and Vogt, in which they are referred to as strong fibrations.
-They are also discussed in Chapter 4 of the book \cite{MaySigurdssonParametrizedHomotopyTheory} of May and Sigurdsson in which the same terminology is adopted.
+More recently, fibrations in the category of topological spaces satisfying the covering homotopy extension property with respect to cofibrations were investigated in the paper \cite{SchwanzelVogtStrongCofibrationsAndFibrationsInEnrichedCategories} of Schw{\"a}nzel and Vogt, in which they are referred to as strong fibrations.
+They are also discussed in Chapter 4 of the book \cite{MaySigurdssonParametrizedHomotopyTheory} of May and Sigurdsson, in which the same terminology is adopted.

-\begin{assum} Let $\cl{C}$ be a 2-category with a final object such that pushouts and pullbacks of 2-arrows of $\cl{C}$ give rise to pushouts and pullbacks in formal categories in the sense of Definition \ref{PushoutsPullbacks2ArrowsArePushoutsPullbacksInFormalCategoriesTerminology}.
+\begin{assum} Let $\cl{C}$ be a 2-category with a final object.
+Suppose that pushouts and pullbacks of 2-arrows of $\cl{C}$ give rise to pushouts and pullbacks in formal categories, in the sense of Definition \ref{PushoutsPullbacks2ArrowsArePushoutsPullbacksInFormalCategoriesTerminology}.
 Let $\cl{A}$ be an object of $\cl{C}$.
-As before we view $\cl{A}$ as a formal category, writing of objects and arrows of $\cl{A}$. \end{assum}
+As before, we view $\cl{A}$ as a formal category, writing of objects and arrows of $\cl{A}$. \end{assum}

 \begin{defn} Let $\cylinder = \big( \cyl, i_0, i_1 \big)$ be a cylinder in $\cl{A}$.
 Let \ar{a_{0},a_{1},j} be an arrow of $\cl{A}$, and suppose that $\big( a^{\cylinder}_{j}, d^{0}_{j}, d^{1}_{j} \big)$ defines a mapping cylinder of $j$ with respect to $\cylinder$.